Y8Games/y8-webgl-template/README.md

    var ChannelId = "YOUR_CHANNEL_ID";
    Set activateAFP to false (var activateAFP = false;)
 7) Set testAdsOn to false when the game is ready to go live (var testAdsOn = false;)
-8) You can download the example file for your reference.